Home

 Sign up for our newsletter to get exclusive content marketing news and resources.

 If there’s one thing that sets a casual blogger apart from a focused content creator, it’s the use of search engine optimization (SEO) keywords.
 Whether you want to or not, you communicate with search engines like Google every time you put content on your website.
-By paying attention to SEO keywords, you can communicate effectively and impart valuable knowledge to search engines about the content you’ve created and the value it provides search engine users.
+By paying attention to SEO keywords, you can communicate effectively with the algorithms and impart valuable knowledge to users with the content you’ve created.

-By knowing different types of SEO keywords and how to use them, you create a map, of sorts — that search engines can use to understand your website.
-As a result, you’ll find that your web pages rank higher in search engines, generate more organic traffic, and convert more of your leads into paying customers.
+By knowing different types of SEO keywords and how and when to use them, you create a map of authoritative, credible content that Google can use to understand your website.
+As a result, you’ll find that your web pages rank higher on SERPs, generate more organic traffic, and convert more of your leads into paying customers.

 The Importance of Keywords in SEO